-There’s a saying in Nashville going back 100 years, “meet me at the Hermitage.”
+There’s a saying in Nashville going back 100 years, “Meet me at the Hermitage.”
 This invite spoke of timeless elegance and glamour, and you know you were in for a memorable encounter.
 The Hermitage Hotel continues to perform that same experience to this day.

 No surprise this top luxury hotel in Nashville would have a room called the Presidential Suite in lieu of all the U.S. Presidents that have stayed or visited the hotel.

-This 1,500 square foot room has a large marble bathroom, formal dining area for 6-8 guests with an exquisite view of downtown Nashville and the historic State Capitol building.
+This 1,500 square foot room has a large marble bathroom, and formal dining area for 6-8 guests with an exquisite view of downtown Nashville and the historic State Capitol building.

 Throw on some down pillows atop the custom-made, hand-tufted luxury mattress and you’ve found luxury worth bragging about.